thwonghenry/KomicaHelper/README.md

 - Update the threads and replies without refreshing
 - Display the quoted reply near the quote ID when hovered
 - Enlarge the thumbnail by clicking the button nearby
-- Show the form of creating new thread / reply with toggle button
 - Night mode toggle
 - More to come..